2025 in UK and Ireland greyhound racing: Summary

+The Greyhound Board of Great Britain (GBGB) category one and category two schedule was announced on 4 November 2024 and the Greyhound Racing Ireland (GRI) schedule was released during December 2024.

 Following on from their November 2024 announcement, Entain announced the date of 19 January as the final meeting to be held at Crayford Stadium.
 The impact of the closure also signalled the end of hurdle racing because it had been the last track to feature hurdles.
 The only other track to hold hurdle racing, Central Park Stadium, had recently stopped racing over hurdles, although there was hope that Star Pelaw would start due to the fact that they had taken delivery of Crayford's hurdles.

 Suffolk Downs remained closed following the 2024 fire and was expected to return in the late 2025 or early 2026.

-In February 2025, a ban on greyhound racing was announced in Wales, which would result in the closure of its only track at the Valley Greyhound Stadium in Ystrad Mynach.
+In August 2025, the future of Wales' only track the Valley Greyhound Stadium was determined when the Welsh government announced plans to end racing sometime between 2027 and 2030.
 In response, GBGB CEO Mark Bird stated "This announcement has nothing to do with greyhound welfare and everything to do with pressure from the extreme animal rights movement.
 The Welsh Government’s own Summary of Consultation Responses highlighted the lack of evidence to support the case for a ban on the sport.".
 The Prohibition of Greyhound Racing (Wales) Bill was introduced to the Senedd on the 29 September 2025, with the aim of making it an offence to operate a stadium or similar venue for greyhound racing, or to be involved in organising greyhound racing.

-In March, Swindon Stadium announced that it would close at the end of the year.
+In March, Swindon announced that it would close at the end of the year.
 The announcement was not a surprise because it followed on from the previous closures relating to Clarke Osborne and Gaming International/Stadia UK (formerley BS Group).
 Bristol, Reading, Milton Keynes and Poole were all closed by the company.